heymichellemac/heymichellemac-hugo/content/blog/2022/04/how-I-publish-my-newsletter.md

 - I have published an edition of Design Insight every week for the last 49 weeks with this system, so I must be doing something right :P
 - Content curation is an enjoyable process for me because I have a trusted system in place to manage everything.
 I use Notion to manage my Library of content to consume.
 - Work smarter not harder.
 I was already curating content for another digital product so it wasn't much more work to repurpose that work for my newsletter.
-- Twitter is a great network to find things worth amplifying in a newsletter.
-I'm convinced you could just use Twitter to curate content for your newsletter.
 - Having a standardized newsletter format allows me to use a template that speeds up my workflow.
 - Batching multiple editions at once has been a game-changer for my level of output.
 - A tip I learned from [Dylan @growthcurrency](https://twitter.com/growthcurrency) early on in my newsletter journey is to have the URL of the newsletter denote the edition.
 For instance, this week's edition will be https://designinsight.substack.com/p/050.
 This is much simpler than having the URL default to the title.